 - Visit the Saratoga Racetrack.
 A day spent at "the track," as we call it, is a favorite summertime activity for out-of-towners and Capital Region natives alike.
 Just 45 minutes from our campus, head north to Saratoga to watch a few horse races, people-watch throughout the crowds and grab lunch from the dozens of eateries and food trucks parked around the course.
 (Ever see the movie Seabiscuit?
 Part of that was filmed at the track!)

 - Shop at the Troy Farmer's Market.
-Start a Saturday morning off right walking around the renowned Troy Waterfront Farmer's Market, where more than 80 local chefs, bakers, artists, florists and others put their best creations on display.
-(A few can’t-miss vendors: Buddhapesto, Sweet Sue’s and The Berry Patch.)
+Start a Saturday morning off right walking around the renowned Troy Waterfront Farmer's Market, where more than 100 local chefs, bakers, artists, florists and others put their best creations on display.
+(A few can’t-miss vendors: Buddhapesto, Sweet Sue’s and Collar City Candle.)
 Live music and a view of the Hudson River both included.

 - Go for a round of mini golf.
 With a simple Google search, you'll find that upstate New Yorkers have a thing for miniature golf.
 Family-friendly mini golf courses are around every major corner and open late this time of year.
-We like All 4 Fun, Pirate’s Hideout and Dan’s Miniature Golf, just to name a few.
-Be sure to go for ice cream after your game; Saints love the flavors at Stewart’s, Coney Express and Kurver Kreme.
+We like All 4 Fun, Pirate’s Hideout, just to name a few.
+Be sure to go for ice cream after your game; Saints love the flavors at Stewart’s, Guptill's and On the Farm.

 - Climb a tower—or a mountain.
 Rain in the forecast?
 You won't need an umbrella on the 42nd floor of the Corning Tower, the tallest building in the state outside of New York City.
 Your view from the Tower will span the Hudson River Valley, the Adirondacks, the Catskills and the Berkshires—a perfect Instagram opp.
 But if the weather is nice and you’re staying for a few days, the camping and hiking options up in the Adirondacks are an outdoors fan’s dream.